Hunger Buster Smoothies

 This is the time of year when a lot of people start to fall OFF their New Year’s resolutions to lose weight and get in shape – and a BIG reason for that fall off is because you’re HUNGRY!

-I visited KUTV’s Fresh Living on Thursday (Jan 23) to talk about foods that can help reduce appetite – you can see the segment HERE.
+I visited KUTV’s Fresh Living on Thursday (Jan 23) to talk about foods that can help reduce appetite.

 Both of my Hunger Buster Smoothies include specific foods that are known to enhance SATIETY (reducing overall appetite and increasing feelings of fullness for longer).